North Charleston Republican elected chairman of powerful SC House committee

 He spent eight years on Dorchester County Council, including a stint as chairman, before being elected to the House in 2010.

 The committee also elected Rep. John King, a Rock Hill Democrat first elected in 2008, its first vice chairman.
 Rep. Neal Collins, an Easley Republican first elected in 2014, became second vice chairman.
-Like Murphy, they were elected without opposition in a meeting that lasted less than five minutes total.
+Like Murphy, they were elected without opposition in a meeting that lasted less than five minutes.

 The House returned to Columbia on Tuesday for a two-day organizational session following last month's election.
 The entire Legislature will return in January.